haydenhargreaves/hhargreaves.net/src/journal/SOLID Principles: Writing Clean Code.md

 > ~Bertrand Meyer
 >

-This is problem because it frequently introduces tight coupling if subclasses depend on the implementation of a parent class.
-For that reason, "Uncle Bob" revised the principle to the **[Polymorphic](https://en.wikipedia.org/wiki/Polymorphism_(computer_science))
-Open/Closed Principle**.
-Using interfaces instead of **superclasses** (a class which has subclasses) allows different implementations which can be swapped and changed with relative ease.
-Furthermore, the calling (using) code does not need to be changed, as long as the interface's requirements are met.

 This is a problem because it frequently introduces tight coupling if subclasses depend on the implementation of a parent class.
 For that reason, "Uncle Bob" revised the principle to the **[Polymorphic](https://en.wikipedia.org/wiki/Polymorphism_(computer_science))
 Open/Closed Principle**.
 Using interfaces instead of **superclasses** (a class that has subclasses) allows